rooseveltframework/progressively-enhance-web-components/README.md

 })
 ```

-*Note: The above example uses the [Teddy](https://github.com/rooseveltframework/teddy) templating system, but you can use any templating system you like, so long as your templates can survive being preprocessed by [jsdom](https://github.com/jsdom/jsdom), which is a core part of how this module does its progressive enhancement work.*
+*Note: The above example uses the [Teddy](https://github.com/rooseveltframework/teddy) templating system, but you can use any templating system you like.*

 In the above sample Express application, the `mvc/views` folder is copied to `mvc/.preprocessed_views`, then any template files in there will be updated to replace any uses of `<word-count>` with a more progressive enhancement-friendly version of `<word-count>` instead.